-Girlguiding respects the human rights of all employees (employed directly or by our suppliers/manufacturers):
+Girlguiding Trading Service respects the human rights of all employees (employed directly or by our suppliers/manufacturers) by supporting:

-- by supporting the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
+• The International Labour Organisation Declaration on Fundamental Principles and Rights at Work

 We require all our suppliers/manufacturers to support and adhere to the following principles:

-Girlguiding requires suppliers/manufacturers to implement/support this ethical code of conduct (or have in place an equivalent ethical code of conduct equal to or better than) and have an appropriate written reporting system in place enabling adherence compliance to be monitored with some regularity.
+Girlguiding requires suppliers/manufacturers to implement/support this ethical code of conduct (or have in place an equivalent ethical code of conduct equal to or better than).
+Suppliers/manufacturers will have an appropriate written reporting system in place to show compliance for monitoring on a regular basis.

-Girlguiding will not use any suppliers who are not prepared to implement/maintain this ethical code of conduct and maintain appropriate records/reports to confirm adherence and make available compliance reports to Girlguiding as and when requested.
+Girlguiding will not use any suppliers who are not prepared to implement/maintain this code of conduct and maintain appropriate records to confirm it has been followed.
+These records should be made available to Girlguiding on request.

-Operate in full compliance with the laws of their respective countries and with all other applicable laws, rules and regulations including those relating to labour, employee health and safety and the environment.
+Operate within their country’s laws and with all other applicable rules and regulations including those relating to labour, employee health and safety and the environment.

-There should be no unfair discrimination in hiring personnel or their employment conditions on any grounds
+There should be no unfair discrimination when hiring employees or their employment conditions on any grounds.

 Must not use any forced, bonded or involuntary labour.

-Factories should maintain an official documentation system, which enables them to monitor/verify individual employee’s actual date of birth.
+Factories will maintain an official documentation system to monitor and verify individual employee’s date of birth.

 Wages and working hours

-Wages and benefits paid for a standard working week should be consistent with industry local/national legal standards or industry benchmarks.
+Wages and benefits paid for a standard working week will be consistent with industry local/national legal standards or industry benchmarks.

-Employees should be provided with written and understandable information about their employment conditions in respect to wages.
+Employees will be given clear written information about their wages.

-Employees should be provided with at least one day off in every seven-day period.
+Employees will be given at least one day off in every seven-day period.

-Should comply with all applicable local/national laws and regulations regarding healthy and safe working conditions.
-A safe and hygienic working environment shall be provided at all times, bearing in mind the prevailing knowledge of the industry and of any specific hazards.
+Must comply with all applicable local/national laws and regulations for healthy and safe working conditions.
+A safe and hygienic working environment will be provided at all times.

 Freedom of association and the rights to collective bargaining are respected